JeffreyYu2018/personal-websitev3/source/_posts/when-life-gives-you-lemons-make-the-most-out-of-them.md

 > ###### *General Tso's chicken from the NTU cafeteria post-tennis.
 It's 100% better in Taiwan compared to in the States.*

-While it's not ideal, and I would love to hang out with more people, I feel like I'm doing the best with what I have at the moment.
+While the situation is not ideal, and I would love to hang out with more people, I feel like I'm doing the best with what I have at the moment.
 Hopefully clubs resume in the future so that I can meet even more locals!

 ## In touch with home

 While in Taiwan, I've been following the news updates for other parts of the world.
 The situation in the US and Europe isn't showing any signs of getting better, so a lot of people have been stuck at home trying to find things to do.
-Without planning it, I spent some time this week keeping in touch with some of my friends around the world as they try to make the most of what they have at home.
+Without planning it, I spent some time this week keeping in touch with some of my friends around the world as they try to make the most of what they have.
 Even though I had undergone a quarantine myself, hearing from them in real time has made me even more grateful for everything I've been able to do in Taiwan.

 ![Zoom Call for CHNS L4 at Yale](/images/taiwan_zoom_yale_chns.png)